EPIcx-lab/ESPIDAM-2025---Networks-and-Contact-Patterns-in-Infectious-Disease-Models/README.md

 1) If Jupyter isn't already on your system, start by downloading Anaconda from [here](https://www.anaconda.com/download) and follow the installation instructions for your operating system.
 2) Once Anaconda is installed, open Anaconda Navigator and launch JupyterLab.
 3) Install the required libraries with either `conda install pandas numpy matplotlib geopandas statsmodels` or `pip install pandas numpy matplotlib geopandas statsmodels` in your terminal or command prompt.
 4) Download and try to run the test notebook present in this repository.
+5) Clone the repository or manually download the notebooks

 **Option 2 (Use Google Colab – no local installation required)**
 You can run the notebooks directly in your browser using Google Colab.